Last updated: May 19, 2020 – NEW QUESTIONS IN GREEN

 As the situation with COVID-19 evolves moment by moment across the US, we’re fielding questions and providing responses as quickly as possible.
-We know how difficult it is right now and we are here for you as a resource and sounding board across industries from travel, hotel, restaurants, and hospitality.
+We know how difficult it is right now, and we are here for you as a resource and sounding board across industries from travel, hotel, restaurants, and hospitality.
 We also recommend keeping up to date with CDC guidelines.

 In this series, we’re rounding up the top queries we’ve received and are openly sharing the counsel from our Crisis Comms team.
 We’ll continue to update the list as new questions [and answers] flow in.

-A: With a pandemic like COVID-19, we’re entering into uncharted territory as it is a continuously evolving situation that is affecting everyone globally, while also challenging our very perception or pre-existing notions of crisis communications.
-However, we can still begin to develop crisis comms strategies both in preparation for potential impact, and in response to an incident.
-We need to be decisive, acting quickly and proactively, develop the following materials, to ensure we are equipped as best as possible for all scenarios.
+A: With a pandemic like COVID-19, we’re entering uncharted territory as it is a continuously evolving situation that is affecting everyone globally while also challenging our very perception or pre-existing notions of crisis communications.
+However, we can still begin to develop crisis comms strategies both in preparation for potential impact and in response to an incident.
+We need to be decisive, acting quickly and proactively, and develop the following materials, to ensure we are equipped as best as possible for all scenarios.

 - Developing a Crisis Communications Plan that includes a model for all potential scenarios on how this could affect your brand